ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab07.md

 ## Add, Commit and Push
 Once you have tested your code and you think it is working, you are done with the first part of the lab.
 Make sure you have added all of your files to your repo, committed them, and pushed them to github.

-## Possible project idea!
-* Write a Markov chain to generate text where you represent each "basic unit" as a character instead of a full word.
-That is, build a model that predicts the next character, given one (or more) preceding characters.
-If you do this with a first-order Markov model, you are likely to get garbarge, so you'll need to figure out how to increase the order of your model.
-Once you can build a model of order 8 or so, you'll be surprised at how realistic the text sounds!
-And it will be much more original than the order-one word-based model.

 # Part 2: Classification of text sentiment
 The second half of this lab will introduce you to another major task in Machine Learning: classification.
 In the previous section we built a model to *generate* new data.
 In this section we will build models to *classify* data that already exists.
 In particular, we will be building our own version of Rotten Tomatoes by automatically classifying the sentiment of movie reviews.